-March venue likely to be Hazel Hill, near Salisbury is a wonderful, secluded 70-acre wood and sustainable retreat / education centre, seven mils from Salisbury, offering unique scope for people to deepen their connection with nature (venue to be confirmed)
+March venue: Hazel Hill, near Salisbury is a wonderful, secluded 70-acre wood and sustainable retreat / education centre, seven mils from Salisbury, offering unique scope for people to deepen their connection with nature.

 Simple Meals are included in the overall fee and past participants have loved the food.
 We all contribute to some preparation and to clearing up - as part of learning to build sustainable communities and leave no trace.

 The Fees (to be confirmed):